Be a Chatterbox: Spanish Dialogues with Real-world Conversation Examples

+Getting ready for a Spanish conversation takes time and effort.
 Luckily, Spanish dialogues can give you the skills and experience you need to hold a conversation and engage in small talk.
+Not only do they show you how conversations work, but they also let you see vocabulary used in context.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-The site teaches you how to speak Spanish with over 500 dialogues at nine skill levels recorded in 13 different countries.
-Dialogues are divided between three novice levels, three intermediate levels and three advanced levels so you’ll be able to find exactly the right language level for you.
+This site teaches you how to speak Spanish with over 500 dialogues at nine skill levels recorded in 13 different countries.
+Dialogues are divided between three novice levels, three intermediate levels and three advanced levels so you’ll be able to find the right level for you.

-Lessons cover a wide range of scenarios, ranging from greetings to selecting the perfect outfit.
+Lessons cover a wide range of scenarios, ranging from greetings to going on vacation.

 The conversations come with audio and many also offer a slower speech version in case full speed is too fast.